jdbctemplatemapper/jdbctemplatemapper/readme.md

  **Notes:**
  1. If insert/update fails do not reuse the object since it could be in an inconsistent state.
- 2. Database changes will need a restart of the application since JdbcTemplateMapper caches table metadata.
+ 2. Database changes will require a restart of the application since JdbcTemplateMapper caches table metadata.